-- Myth: If I start with insulin injections, I have to stay with insulin injections. - Fact: If you don't like injections, talk with your healthcare professional about switching to an insulin pump.
+Fact: If you don't like injections, talk with your healthcare provider about switching to an insulin pump.
 It might make it easier for you to manage your diabetes.

 Nice work!
 You've finished reading through the information on this topic.